nuuuwan/news_lk3_data/README.md

 In this interview Dr. Pinto shared insights about FINAP’s remarkable journey, the values driving the organisation, and its vision for the future.
 Below is an in-depth discussion on how FINAP is redefining financial technology and empowering communities both locally and internationally.

-This recognition is a monumental milestone for FINAP.
+A: This recognition is a monumental milestone for FINAP.
 It reflects the hard work of our team, the relevance of our solutions, and our commitment to empowering communities through innovative financial technology.
 Being acknowledged on such a global platform reaffirms that our mission and values resonate beyond Sri Lanka and inspire us to push further boundaries.

 ...